 No significant additional costs to Government agencies have been identified.
-Issues raised by one jurisdiction are addressed below in section 9.1.4.

 7.3 Comparison of Options

 In assessing applications, FSANZ considers the impact of various options on all sectors of the community, including consumers, food industries and governments in Australia and New Zealand.
 For Application A605, there are no options other than variations to Standards 1.3.1, 1.3.4 and 4.5.1.